 In addition to bonuses, Larson is installing two roofs and investing in new dock levelers.

-Aldi - St. Paul (St. Paul, Minnesota) -- Aldi is building a new location in an Opportunity Zone created by the Tax Cuts and Jobs Act:
+Aldi – St. Paul (St. Paul, Minnesota) — New construction in an Opportunity Zone created by the Tax Cuts and Jobs Act:

 As director of St. Paul’s Frogtown Neighborhood Association, Caty Royce returned from a policy summit in Chicago last year more alarmed than hopeful about the opportunities in “Opportunity Zones.”